perborgen/react-challenge/readme.md

 # React Challenge

-In this chellenge we want you to create a tiny app which allows you to search for a city and get back a visualization (time series graph) of the city's temperature forecast for the next 16 days.
+In this challenge we want you to create a tiny app which allows you to search for a city and get back a visualization (time series graph) of the city's temperature forecast for the next 16 days.

 You'll need to use React & Redux to solve the challenge.
 We've provided you with boilerplate code so that can dive straight into the coding.